SparkleFox715/PythonMiniGames/README.md

 # PythonDungeonGame
-This is a multiplayer online python game which mimics a dungeon game.
+This program is a client that allows you to play mini games on the same network with another person.